DigITs-AIML/MMNN_STS/README.md

 # MMNN_STS

-Repository supporting the training and evaluation of a multimodal neural network for prognostic modeling of soft tissue sarcoma patient outcomes
+Repository supporting the training and evaluation of a multimodal neural network for prognostic modeling of soft tissue sarcoma patient outcomes\
-\n\n
+\
+\
+\
 This is a placeholder repository that supports the upcoming code release.
 When approved for open-source release, the private repository will be cloned to this public repo.